 **If you don’t mind the stems, buy kale already chopped.

-1/4cup unsalted Butter (organic–or sub in avocado oil for dairy-free)
+1/4cupunsalted Butter (organic–or sub in avocado oil for dairy-free)

 4 Sweet Potatoes (small to medium)